 The MVPPPO HDHP plans are qualified plans, meeting annual federal regulations to be offered alongside an HSA.
 The MVP PPO HDHP plans are designed with co-insurance and/or co-pays after deductible and annual out-of-pocket maximums that apply to all benefits, including integrated prescription drugs.
 The HDHP plans cover certain preventive care services in full, in front of the deductible.
 These plans also provide optional coverage for certain medical services to help better manage certain chronic conditions.
 The MVP PPO HDHP plans offer in-network and out-of-network benefits.
 In-network Providers are participating MVP Providers, hospitals, and other health care Providers and the Cigna Healthcare national network.
 Members do not select a PCP, nor must they obtain referrals for specialty care.
-Members can self-refer to a participating or non-participating providers will pay higher out-of-pocket costs.
+Members can self-refer to a participating or non-participating provider for covered services.
+Members who receive covered services from non-participating providers will pay higher out-of-pocket costs.
 Some services may be limited with nonparticipating providers or covered through participating Providers only.